descobarsalce/BART_Chatbot/README.md

 ### chat_data.csv

 This CSV file contains the chat data used for training the Chatbot.
 Each row represents a message in a conversation, including the conversation ID and the message text.

+You can get sample data to train the model here: https://www.kaggle.com/datasets/arnavsharmaas/chatbot-dataset-topical-chat

 ### requirements.txt